Alison bending smiling.jpg

 The discipline of learning an instrument and playing music in an orchestra – learning to lead and follow, co-operate and support each other – transforms children’s lives, helping them become a positive force in their community.

-Improvement in academic achievement, attitudes, attendance, and conduct among children enrolled in Sistema music programmes is astounding, and has been verified in the Institute of Public Policy’s 2012 Evaluation of Sistema Aotearoa.
+Improvement in academic achievement, attitudes, attendance, and conduct among children enrolled in Sistema music programmes is astounding, and has been verified in the Institute of Public Policy’s 2012 Evaluation of Auckland’s Sistema Aotearoa.
+See also a report consolidating five years of evaluation learning from Sistema Scotland’s Big Noise centres in Stirling, Glasgow and Aberdeen.
+This report indicates that the El Sistema approach achieves important impacts on the children and young people taking part, including:

 Recognising the power of El Sistema to create social change, music programmes based on the vision of the Venezuelan musician, Jose Antonia Abreu, now exist in more than 25 countries, including Australia, Canada, England, Scotland, South Africa, and the USA.